 |45-year-old married couple||None||$140/$1,212|

 |Additional $50,000 PIP||$16|

-The $200 deductible ultimately does not do much to reduce costs.
-The average difference between opting in and opting out of the deductible was only $3.50.
-It may just be better to go without the deductible depending on your budget.
-If you have to use your PIP, the deductible will not have saved you enough money to justify the $200 out of pocket expense.
-OBEL and additional PIP are relatively cheap, costing less than an extra $30 per year for an extra $75,000 worth of coverage.
-We discuss whether those extra coverages are worth it in the next section.
+The $200 deductible ultimately does not do much to reduce no-fault insurance costs.
+The average difference between opting in and opting out of the deductible is only $3.50.
+It may just be better to go without the deductible, depending on your budget.
+If you have to use your PIP insurance, the deductible wouldn't save you enough money to justify the $200 out-of-pocket expense.
+OBEL and additional PIP are relatively cheap, costing less than $30 more per year for both, which gets you an extra $75,000 worth of coverage.

-OBEL may be useful when you remember earnings loss benefits are subject to a maximum of $50,000 (or about two years worth of benefits since you get $2,000 per month).
-Two years is a long time to be disabled, thus it may be unlikely for you to need that much earnings loss coverage.
-On the other hand however, if your injuries end up costing $40,000, that leaves you only $10,000 left of your PIP.
-The $10,000 will cover 5 months of earnings losses.
-A particularly severe injury may keep you out longer than 5 months.
-Considering the cost of OBEL is less than $15 per year, it may be worth to have on your policy, just in case.
-If you have good health insurance, buying even more PIP may be superfluous.
+OBEL may be useful when you remember that earnings loss benefits are subject to a maximum of $50,000 (or about two years' worth of benefits, because you can get up to $2,000 per month).
+Two years is a long time to be disabled, so you might not need that much coverage for lost earnings.
+But if your medical costs climb to $40,000, for example, that leaves you with only $10,000 of PIP coverage.
+That $10,000 will cover five months of lost earnings, but a particularly severe injury may keep you out longer than five months.
+Considering the cost of OBEL is less than $15 per year, it may be worth it to include it on your policy, just in case.
+If you have good health insurance, buying even more PIP insurance may be superfluous.